turbot/steampipe-docs/docs/snapshots/query.md

 Snapshot uploaded to https://cloud.steampipe.io/user/costanza/workspace/vandelay/snapshot/snap_abcdefghij0123456789_asdfghjklqwertyuiopzxcvbn
 ```

-You may use the `--output` argument if you  prefer to see the the normal table output written to stdout (or an alternate format such as CSV or JSON).
+You may use the `--output` argument if you  prefer to see the normal table output written to stdout (or an alternate format such as CSV or JSON).
 Note that when `--output` is specified, the url will not be returned on stdout, though you can view all of your snapshots from the **snapshots** page on the [Steampipe Cloud](/docs/cloud/overview) console:

 ```bash
 steampipe query --snapshot "select * from aws_ec2_instance"  --output table